The0Show/the0show/README.md

 professional idiot

 ## Help wanted!
 [The YT Community](https://github.com/The-YT-Community) and I are looking for web developers to assist with their website!
-If you have experience in the below subjects, please contact me on Discord: `The0Show#8908`
+If you have experience in the below subjects, please [contact me](https://the0show.com/contact)!
 - Web Design
 - Firebase
 - Authentication